 There‘s a reason it‘s called the Roof of Africa.
-Standing at 5895 metres above sea level, ‘Kili‘ is a beast of a mountain.
-It‘s smaller in comparison to its bigger brothers in Asia, but still daunting.
+Standing at 19,340 ft (5,895 meters) above sea level, ‘Kili‘ is a beast of a mountain.
+It‘s small in comparison to its bigger brothers in Asia, but still daunting.

 But in saying that, hiking uphill for six days with Maasai and Chugga guides, the experience of Kilimanjaro will leave you inspired, exhausted and stronger.